OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

   * pick one style for both probably `street.?(light|lamp)`
 * Lamp Post
   * probably lamppost `lamp.?post`
+* These two are just for reference.
+You can efficiently search for compound words by using the regex `firstHalf.?secondHalf`, which finds `firstHalfsecondHalf`, `firstHalf secondHalf`, and `firstHalf-secondHalf`
   * For many other compound words I picked a variant pre-emptively
   * If the variant I chose is not the one that's wanted, it should be trivial to switch them all to the desired variant instead since they all match

 ## Possessive s's